What are the first signs and symptoms of Lyme disease?

 The symptoms of second stage, early disseminated, Lyme disease can be difficult to attribute.
 Symptoms include severe fatigue, fever, pain, intermittent weakness and achiness of the muscles and joints, numbness in arms and legs, vision changes, and cognitive dysfunction such as short-term memory difficulties and problems multitasking.
 These symptoms are not specific for Lyme disease and can make the diagnosis of second stage Lyme disease very challenging.

-More recognizable Lyme disease nervous system manifestations include facial paralysis (Bell palsy), or meningitis with severe headache and stiff neck.
+More pronounced and recognizable Lyme disease nervous system manifestations include facial paralysis (Bell palsy), or meningitis with severe headache and stiff neck.
 Notable cardiac manifestations include passing out or feeling faint from an abnormally slow heart rate, irregular heart palpitations, or unexplained difficulty tolerating exercise.
-Meningitis and carditis are both potentially serious Lyme disease conditions and warrant immediate medical attention.

-Late stage Lyme disease can result when treatment is unsuccessful or started too late due to unrecognized symptoms or misdiagnosis.
+Late stage disseminated Lyme disease can result when treatment is unsuccessful or started too late due to unrecognized symptoms or misdiagnosis.
 The late disseminated stage occurs months or years after initial infection and can have a major impact on a patient’s health and quality of life.
-Late Lyme arthritis is a third stage Lyme disease manifestation that involves fluid accumulation and pain in joints, particularly in the knee joints.
-Late neurologic disease is a 3rd stage condition that can also be debilitating and difficult to diagnose.
-Late disseminated Lyme disease symptoms include a variety of symptoms that are often neurologic in origin including: numbness in extremities, mental fogginess and concentration problems, and difficulty following conversations or processing information.

 When should I go see my doctor?

 Anyone who has been bitten by a black-legged deer tick is at risk for Lyme disease.
-The highest risk groups include those living in or visiting endemic areas, especially people who spend significant time outdoors such as gardeners, hikers, or outdoor workers.
+The highest risk groups include those living in or visiting endemic areas, especially people who spend significant time outdoors such as children, gardeners, hikers, or outdoor workers.

-In the later disseminated stages, Lyme disease can be a much more insidious and complex illness.
 An individual should seek medical care if experiencing symptoms such as prolonged fevers, unexplained fatigue, painful joints, new or unusual headache, or heart or neurologic symptoms.
 If unexplained viral-like symptoms last for more than 1-2 weeks, please seek the advice of a physician.

 IF YOU ARE DEPRESSED OR HAVE SUICIDAL TENDENCIES